zhentaoshi/C-Lasso/README.md

-# C-Lasso Replication Package
+# C-Lasso

 #### Liangjun Su, Zhentao Shi and Peter Phillips

-We provide all code for the empirical applications and simulations in [“Identifying Latent Structures in Panel Data”](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2448189).
+We provide code for the empirical applications and simulations in [“Identifying Latent Structures in Panel Data”](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2448189).
 Please contact Zhentao Shi ([zhentao.shi@cuhk.edu.hk](zhentao.shi@cuhk.edu.hk)) if you have any question about the code.

+### Development Plan after Publication

+In response to demand, we may consider

+* provide user-friendly Matlab interface for general use.
+* translate the functions to R or other languages.

+We welcome interested researchers to develop the code with us.

+### Note for v1.0: Replication Package
 The results in the paper are generated under
 * Matlab 8.5
 * CVX 2.1 (http://cvxr.com/cvx/download/)